 I’m not a night person nor a morning person.
 I’m more of a “2 p.m.” kind of woman – when at least one of my children is napping!
 Once when chatting with a friend, I learned that I share the same anti-anxiety medication as her dog (which my doctor prescribed to me in a low dose to help me sleep at night).
-I’ve since scaled back my use of said drug (I wonder if it is cheaper to buy from a veterinarian?) and have looked for healthier, more natural ways to help me get my Zzz’s.
+I’ve since scaled back my use of said drug and have looked for healthier, more natural ways to help me get my Zzz’s.
 Below I share seven ways to help you fall asleep quickly.

 While I tend to talk about my lack of sleep humorously, sleep is of utmost importance in my postpartum anxiety recovery journey.
 And while my children mostly sleep through the night at this point, I’ve gotten into some terrible sleep habits in recent months.
 Racing thoughts, my push to stay on top of work, and thinking of all the things I have to do often keep me from my “beauty” rest (I’ll settle for “just not looking like a complete zombie” rest).

 Here in Alberta, we just had “fall back” to Mountain Standard Time.
 While mothers all over Facebook are bemoaning the early hours their children are waking these first few days with funny memes, I’m trying to use it as an opportunity to “reset” and develop better sleep habits.
 My problem is actually falling asleep.
 So without further ado…